Toriiiiiiiiii/COMP1312-Space-Cadets-Challenges/2-Barebones/asm/README.md

 ## Introduction
 Hi!
 This is my solution to the week 2 & 3 challenges for Space Cadets.
 It is a (barely functional) barebones interpreter, written ~~with hopes and dreams~~ using x86_64 fasm assembly for linux, with no libraries (not even libc!)

--# Please note that this solution will only be functional on x86_64-based machines running Linux, and is *only* tested on my personal machine.
-If you want to run this, good luck!
+> *Please note that this solution will only be functional on x86_64-based machines running Linux, and is *only* tested on my personal machine.
+If you want to run this, good luck!*

 ## Why?
 I did this for the same reason humans do anything - pure overconfidence.
 This project has consumed hours of my life and left me in tears at least 3 times.
 Don't expect to understand this code - I don't even understand a large amount of it.